 Following a busy summer touring the province of Québec on ROSEQ’s “découverte” Tour, Geneviève Racette launched a new EP “Covers” on October 6th, 2017.
 Now reaching her late twenties, Geneviève felt the need to reconnect with songs that inspired her as a teenager.
 It is with her delicate voice and with her unique folk music style that the singer songwriter truly made these covers her own.

-She is now working on her first full length English album that will be released in early 2019.
+She is now working on her first full length bilingual album that will be released in three parts as of February first.